turtleboyagain120/License-testing/The_BROKEN_License.md

 (This is a horrible license.
 DO NOT even use for your project.
 Even @turtleboyagain120 the owner of this license advises you to not use it.)

 ### How to use:
-* copy and paste all of this text
+* copy and paste this whole license text into your project and name it "LICENSE.MD"
 * Replace [your state] with your state and remove brackets.
 * Replace [project name] with your project name then remove brackets.
 * That kind of repeats for a while until you reach this section "THE FOLLOWING DETAILS ARE NOT JUDGED NOR USEFUL []"